OCC Targets Cybersecurity and AML Deficiencies – ERM is the Answer

 While these risks are diverse in nature, the OCC identifies a possible solution.
 They suggest that banks use “Enterprise Risk Management practices to fully align with heightened standards.”

 For example, cross functional risks like cybersecurity are only addressable across silos with an Enterprise Risk Management methodology.
 Cybersecurity is not only an internal concern, but has cascading effects on vendors and service providers.
 One in three banks don’t require third parties to alert them about information security breaches, indicating an obvious communication failure between the IT and vendor management governance functions.
 Many businesses conduct an IT assessment on vendors AFTER they select the vendor to validate what mitigation controls are actually in place verses what was promised during the sales cycle.
-ERM provides a common, risk-based approach to Governance, Risk, & Compliance activities to identify connections between departments, vendors and the impact of risks based on these connections; so that these gaps can be identified and addressed before they make their rounds on social media.
+An integrated GRC system helps to identify connections between departments, vendors and the impact of risks based on these connections; so that these gaps can be identified and addressed before they make their rounds on social media.